d3ska/d3ska.github.io/_posts/2021-11-06-sets-in-java.md

 It models the mathematical set abstraction.
 The Set interface contains only methods inherited from Collection and adds the restriction that duplicate elements are prohibited.
 Set also adds a **stronger contract on the behavior of the equals and hashCode operations**, allowing Set instances to be compared meaningfully even if their implementation types differ.
 Two Set instances are equal if they contain the same elements.
+By default, sets implementations are not synchronized.

 ![img]({{site.url}}/assets/blog_images/2021-11-06-sets-in-java/java-set-implementation.png)